vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 └────────────────-----──┘                                       └───────────────-----───┘
 ```

-For further visualization of what a span and trace look like in a system wired with Zipkin.
+For further visualization of what a span and trace logically look like:

 ![zipkin diagram](images/spring-cloud-tracing-graphic.png)